Refined enumerations of alternating sign triangles

 \section{Introduction}

-In the 1980s Mills, Robbins and Rumsey \cite{ASMs,ASMs2} introduced \emph{alternating sign matrices} (ASMs) and thereby initiated a new branch in combinatorics.
-Over time more combinatorial objects were introduced which are equinumerous to ASMs, e.\,g. \emph{fully packed loops} (FPLs).
-FPLs led in a natural way to a refined enumeration by means of Catalan objects.
-This refinement gave rise to a variety of important results, one of them is the Razumov-Stroganov-Cantini-Sportiello Theorem \cite{Razumov-Stroganov-Proof,Razumov-Stroganov-Conj}.
-In \cite{AST} Ayyer, Behrend and Fischer introduced \emph{alternating sign triangles} (ASTs) and showed that they are equinumerous to ASMs.
+In the 1980s Mills, Robbins and Rumsey \cite{MillsRobbinsRumsey82,RobbinsRumsey86} introduced \emph{alternating sign matrices} (ASMs) and thereby founded a new branch in combinatorics.
+Over time, more combinatorial objects, equinumerous to ASMs, were introduced, e.g.\ \emph{fully packed loops} (FPLs).
+FPLs led naturally to a refined enumeration using Catalan objects.
+This refinement gave rise to a variety of important results, one of them is the Razumov-Stroganov-Cantini-Sportiello Theorem \cite{CantiniSportiello11,RazumovStroganov01}.
+In \cite{AyyerBehrendFischer1611.03823}, Ayyer, Behrend and Fischer introduced \emph{alternating sign triangles} (ASTs) and showed that they are equinumerous to ASMs.
 While there exists an easy bijection between ASMs and FPLs, finding a bijection between ASMs and ASTs is still an open problem.\\

-In this paper we introduce and investigate a refined enumeration of ASTs by \emph{centred Catalan sets}, objects enumerated by the Catalan numbers, and by Motzkin paths due to Ayyer \cite{Ayyer}.
-As we will see in Section \ref{sec: roots} it makes sense to look at both refinements although the Motzkin path refinement is coarser since we deduce statements and make conjectures for this refinement which are not true for the centred Catalan refinement.
+In this paper we introduce and investigate a refined enumeration of ASTs using \emph{centred Catalan sets}, objects enumerated by the Catalan numbers and Motzkin paths (Ayyer \cite{Ayyer}).
+As we will see in Section \ref{sec: roots}, it makes sense to look at both refinements, even though the Motzkin path refinement is coarser, since we may deduce statements and make conjectures for this refinement that are not true for the centred Catalan set refinement.